 communication depends completely on consciousness and at the same time excludes it completely.
 (Intro 199)

-A system’s structures are influenced (but never directly caused or steered) by conditions in its environment.
+A system’s structures are influenced (but never directly steered) by conditions in its environment.
 Something in the system’s environment can certainly destroy a system (if, for instance a boulder crushes a person or if an asteroid crashes into a planet), but it cannot directly change it in any other way.
 In other words, there is a not a simple input-output process as in trivial machines.
 In complex machines, like societies, the “output” cannot be precisely predicted by the “input.”
 This means that a human being, or any complex organism, does not operate according to simple behaviorist stimulus-response models.
 In brief, the effect of a particular stimulus on a system depends on the system’s own structures.
+The operations are structurally determined.

 An example a trivial machine is the the equation 2x=y.
 If I know what x is, I will know what y is.
 But if two students in a literature class read the same novel (the same “input”), the essays they write (the “output”) will obviously not be identical (unless one has plagiarized the other!) because the students do not have the same cognitive or affective structures.